Eclipsed-Group/eclipsed-group.github.io/README.md

 # Hell

-This is the official domain for Hell.
+This is the official domain for Hell v3.
 Original site can be found in [https://github.com/d3ch/hell](https://github.com/d3ch/hell)

 Tired of games and searching being blocked?